rails-sqlserver/tiny_tds/README.md

 For the convenience, TinyTDS ships pre-compiled gems for supported versions of Ruby on Windows and Linux.
 In order to generate these gems, [rake-compiler-dock](https://github.com/rake-compiler/rake-compiler-dock) is used.

 Run the following rake task to compile the gems.
-This will check the availability of [Docker](https://www.docker.com/) and will give some advice for download and installation.
+You can run these commands from inside the devcontainers setup, or outside if neeed.
+The command will check the availability of [Docker](https://www.docker.com/) and will give some advice for download and installation.
 When docker is running, it will download the docker image (once-only) and start the build:

 ```shell
 bundle exec rake gem:native